Fat around your waistline that won’t go away and chronic fatigue: these are just 2 of the annoying symptoms of a possible protein deficiency.

 - You’re generally tired when you used to have more energy.
 Marked slumps of energy in the afternoon (especially after lunch) are normal.
 But if they continue on into the evening when they didn’t used to, then it could be a sign of protein deficiency.

-What you can do about this now:
+What you can do about a lack of protein in your diet:

 - Look at the labels for the protein count for the portion you ate